CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

-# Module 02 - Deploy host pools and session hosts by using the Azure portal(AD DS)
+# Module 02 - Deploy host pools and session hosts by using the Azure portal(Microsoft Entra DS)

 ## Lab scenario

-You need to create and configure host pools and session hosts in an Active Directory Domain Services (AD DS) environment.
+You need to create and configure host pools and session hosts in an Active Directory Domain Services (Microsoft Entra DS) environment.

 ## Lab Objectives

 After completing this lab, you will be able to:

-- Implement an Azure Virtual Desktop environment in an AD DS domain
+- Implement an Azure Virtual Desktop environment in an Microsoft Entra DS domain
-- Validate an Azure Virtual Desktop environment in an AD DS domain
+- Validate an Azure Virtual Desktop environment in an Microsoft Entra DS domain

 ## Estimated Timing: 60 minutes